UoB-COMSM0110/2024-group-13/READMEReport.md

 <img src="resources/PacCommunicationDiagram.jpg"
 alt="CommunicationDiagram" width="70%">

-*Final communication diagram before implementation.*
+*Communication diagram before implementation.*

 ### Sequence Diagram
-The following sequence diagram illustrates the method calls which take place during our game.
+The sequence diagram illustrates the method calls which take place during our game.
+This shows how the `Page` class is constantly updated and the items are drawn to the screen.

 <img src="./RequirementDesignDoc/OverallArchitectureSequenceDiagram.png"
 alt="Overall Game Sequence" width="70%">

-*Final sequence diagram before implementation*
+*Sequence diagram before implementation.*

 ### System Architecture Summary
-Even though we spent time designing this architecture, we still made some changes during development.
-This is a natural consequence of the coding process, as evident in the paper by [LINK TO PAPER].
+Even though we dedicated a lot of time on this architecture, we still made minor changes during development.
+This is a natural consequence of the coding process.
 One such change was the implementation of different pages: start page, game page, end page.
 In the final design, we had three top-level classes: Page, GameInfo and EventRecorder.

 - A `Page` is what is displayed in the window.
 The game has different pages, including: home page, play page, game over page.
 Each page comprises various `Item`s, for example buttons or game elements.
 In the implementation, every page (except for the home page) holds a reference to its previous page, so that we have a page stack.